chazlarson/Media-Scripts/Plex/README.md

 ```
 LOCAL_RESET_ARCHIVE=False
 ```
 The script will set the artwork by sending the TMDB URL to Plex, without downloading the file locally first.
+This means a faster run compared to the initial run when downloading.

+Example timings on a test library of 1140 TV Shows, resetting artwork for Show-Season-Episode level:

+1. No downloading: 1 hour 25 minutes
+1. With downloading: 2 hours 30 minutes
+2. Second run with downloaded archive: 1 hours 10 minutes

+That is on a system with a 1G connection up and down, so values are just relative ot each other.

+The value of the local archive is that if you want to replace some of those images with your own, it provides a simple way to update all the posters in a library to custom posters of your own.
+When teh script runs, it looks at that archive first, only downloading an image if one doesn't exist in the archive.

+If you're just looking to reset as a one-off, that may not have value.

 ### Usage
 1. setup as above
-2. Run with `python reset-posters.py`
+2. Run with `python reset-posters-tmdb.py`

 ```
 tmdb config...